Samuel Wesley Stratton: From Navy to NBS

+MIT years

-In January 1923 he became the eighth president of M.I.T. and served for seven years.
+In January 1923, Stratton became the eighth president of M.I.T. and served for seven years.
 In his inaugural address he said: "The terms pure and applied science have not the same distinction as formerly.
 The same men, methods and equipment are involved in getting at the facts, whether they are needed in solving problems in industry or in extending our knowledge of principles.
 There are few cases of the latter that do not find immediate application."
 Tying education to industry, he said that industry that had once been slow to seize upon scientific advances was now demanding them.
 As recounted by Time magazine, "he demonstrated the economic wisdom of generous support for research in pure science.
 He said that the automotive industry must find a substitute for gasoline, on which the elder Edison commented that the electric storage battery has already filled the bill.
 Edison looks for all transportation and industry to be electrified."

-In 1927, he served as one of three members as an Advisory Committee to Massachusetts Governor Alvan T. Fuller, along with President Abbott Lawrence Lowell of Harvard and Probate Judge Robert Grant.
+In 1927, Stratton served as one of three members as an Advisory Committee to Massachusetts Governor Alvan T. Fuller, along with President Abbott Lawrence Lowell of Harvard and Probate Judge Robert Grant.
 They were tasked with reviewing the trial of Sacco and Vanzetti to determine whether the trial had been fair.
 Stratton, the one member who was not a Boston Brahmin, maintained the lowest public profile of the three committee members and hardly spoke during its hearings.